admb-project/admb/README.txt

    $ make

-6. [Optional] Test build by running examples
+6. [Optional] Test build by running examples.

    $ make verify

-7. Install libraries to default location /usr/local.

-   $ make install
+7. Set the environment variable ADMB_HOME to point to the distribution directory, typically C:\admb-trunk and add the bin directory for the distribution to your PATH environment variable, typically C:\admb-trunk\bin.

 Installation from Binary Distributions
 ======================================